Hot Fuss

 Hot Fuss is the debut studio album by American rock band the Killers, released on June 7, 2004, in the United Kingdom and on June 15, 2004, in the United States by Island Records.
-The album is mostly influenced by new wave music and post-punk.
-Hot Fuss spawned four commercially and critically successful singles: "Mr. Brightside", "Somebody Told Me", "All These Things That I've Done" and "Smile Like You Mean It".
+The album's music is mostly influenced by new wave and post-punk.
+Hot Fuss spawned four critically and commercially successful singles: "Mr. Brightside", "Somebody Told Me", "All These Things That I've Done" and "Smile Like You Mean It".

 The album reached number seven on the Billboard 200 and number one on the UK Albums Chart.
 As of December 2012, Hot Fuss had sold more than seven million copies worldwide, including more than three million in the United States and more than two million in the United Kingdom.
 It has also been certified platinum or multi-platinum in Australia, Canada, Ireland, and New Zealand.
-The album and its first three singles went on to garner five Grammy Award nominations.
+The album and its first three singles went on to garner five Grammy Award nominations at the 47th Annual Grammy Awards in 2005.

 Background

-The album was recorded at various points throughout 2003 with Jeff Saltzman in Berkeley, California, with the exception of "Everything Will Be Alright", which was recorded by Corlene Byrd in guitarist Dave Keuning's apartment.
+The album was recorded throughout 2003 with Jeff Saltzman in Berkeley, California, except for "Everything Will Be Alright", which was recorded by Corlene Byrd in guitarist Dave Keuning's apartment.
 Many of the tracks were originally recorded as demos, which the band decided to keep for their spontaneity.
 The album was mixed by Mark Needham at Cornerstone Studios in Los Angeles and Alan Moulder at Eden Studios in London.
 In 2012, Brandon Flowers told NME that he felt "depressed" after hearing the Strokes' album Is This It.
 "That record just sounded so perfect", he said.
 "We threw away everything [we were working on] and the only song that made the cut and remained was 'Mr. Brightside.'"

-The songs "Midnight Show" and "Jenny Was a Friend of Mine" are two parts of the so-called "Murder Trilogy", detailing the fictional story of a woman who is murdered by her jealous boyfriend.
+The songs "Midnight Show" and "Jenny Was a Friend of Mine" are two parts of the so-called "Murder Trilogy", detailing the fictional story of a woman whom her jealous boyfriend murders.
 The first part, "Leave the Bourbon on the Shelf", appears on the band's B-sides and rarities compilation, Sawdust.